-There is just something special about a white kitchen, they are timeless, yet on trend and always unique, even when the same materials appear to be selected time and again.
+There is just something special about white kitchens; they are timeless, on-trend, and always unique, even when the same materials appear to be selected time and again.

 It fits the bill for what she had been looking for and is the perfect little addition to the dream kitchen she worked so hard to make a reality.

-I told her without hesitation, that her kitchen had fantastic bones and all she needed to create the kitchen of her dreams was to paint her cabinets, update her backsplash and countertops.
+I told her, without hesitation, that her kitchen had fantastic bones and all she needed to create the kitchen of her dreams was to paint her cabinets, and update her backsplash and countertops.

 It sounds like I created a whole bunch of work for my friend Mary, but she had the luxury of living close by and carefully watched and took notes as we made over our kitchen and then our master bathroom.

 I kept encouraging her.
 She could do it!
 I never doubted that fact for one second.
 But she readily admits she struggled with committing to the myriad of choices and options.
-I think she is like many DIY’ers who want to be absolutely, positively sure they are making the right choices and know every detail of how to tackle a project before they can ever make a move.
+I think she is like many DIY’ers who want to be absolutely sure they are making the right choices and know every detail of how to tackle a project before they can ever make a move.
 And why most people hire an interior designer like myself to help with a renovation of a kitchen or bathroom especially.

-In the end, she chose the exact cabinet paint color and countertop as I used to update our kitchen.
-I was completely flattered, especially considering her discerning taste, while also being slightly bewildered as she had often stated that she was going to go with marble countertops.
+Ultimately, she chose the exact cabinet paint color and countertop as I used to update our kitchen.
+I was completely flattered, especially considering her discerning taste, while also slightly bewildered as she had often stated that she would go with marble countertops.
 She had marble in the past, and I thought this trend would follow through!

 Click here to see more about my kitchen remodel.